A Guide on How to Clean Silver Jewelry

 Different finishes require different polishing methods, so it is important to first determine the composition of your silver jewelry.
 Silver jewelry comes in different forms: pure silver, sterling silver, or silver-plated jewelry.

-Pure silver is just that — 99.9% silver.
-However, it is too brittle to be only used for jewelry.
+Pure silver is just that – 99.9% silver.
+However, it is too brittle to be used alone for jewelry.
 Hence, it needs to be mixed with a stronger metal (typically copper, zinc, or nickel) to make it sturdier.
 This silver alloy is called sterling silver, which is the most common and durable type of silver used in jewelry.
-Silver-plated jewelry, on the other hand, features a thin layer of silver coating around another metal, like copper, brass, or bronze.
-It is generally lightweight, and tarnishes much more easily.
+If you want to know how to clean silver jewelry properly, it is essential to understand which type of silver you are working with.

 If you are not sure what kind of silver jewelry you have, you can check its markings.
 In the case of sterling silver jewelry, a stamp can be found on the back or clasp that says 925, 9.25, 925/1000, S/S, or Sterling 9.25.
 This indicates that the piece is 92.5% silver and 7.5% another metal.
 If there are no markings, your jewelry is most likely silver-plated.
 You can also do the magnet test: pure silver is not magnetic, so sterling silver jewelry will not stick to a magnet, but silver-plated jewelry will.
+This step can help inform how to clean silver jewelry based on its authenticity.

-How to Clean Silver Jewelry
+How to Clean Silver Jewelry Pieces

-While there are dozens of DIY methods to clean silver jewelry, the following is by far the easiest.
+While there are dozens of DIY methods for how to clean silver jewelry, the following is by far the easiest.
 It is also effective for both sterling silver and silver-plated pieces.
 You will need these items:

 - Bowl